How to Endorse a Check: Checks 101

 3. Restrictive endorsement

-You can endorse the check in this method by the payee adding a “restriction” in the endorsement area of the check.
+You can endorse check in this method by the payee adding a “restriction” in the endorsement area of the check.
 This is done to minimize the chances of theft if the check gets misplaced or stolen.

 Common “restrictions” are added by writing “for deposit only” or “for deposit only to account” or “for mobile deposit only”.